 Netgate is offering COVID-19 aid for pfSense software users, learn more.

-Several ways exist to remotely administer a pfSense® firewall that come with varying levels of recommendation.
+Several ways exist to remotely administer a firewall running pfSense® software that come with varying levels of recommendation.
 They all work, but their use may vary for any number of reasons (Client restrictions, corporate policies, etc.)

 Use a VPN¶

 The safest way to accomplish the task is to setup a VPN that will allow access to the firewall and the network it protects.
 There are several VPN options available in pfSense software, such as

 Once a VPN is in place, reach the GUI safely using a local address on the firewall, such as the LAN IP address.
 The exact details vary depending on the VPN configuration.

 If the webGUI port must be accessible to the Internet, restrict it by IP address/range as much as possible.
 Ideally, if there is a static IP address at the location to manage from, allow traffic from that IP address or subnet and nowhere else.
 Aliases also help, and they can include fully qualified domain names as well.
 If the remote management clients have a dynamic DNS address, add it to a management alias.